mongodb/awscdk-resources-mongodbatlas/src/l1-resources/cloud-backup-snapshot-export-bucket/README.md

 ## Description

-The exportBuckets resource allows you to grant Atlas access to the specified bucket for exporting backup snapshots.
+This resource allows you to grant Atlas access to the specified bucket for exporting backup snapshots.

 ## MongoDB Atlas API Docs